 Strollers: These are available for hire while you are visiting the park from Guest Services or our Kidz Kingdom area.

-Food: With the exception of food items for guests with specific dietary restrictions, branded foods or beverage items are not permitted within Rainbow’s End Theme Park.
+Food: With the exception of food items for guests with specific dietary restrictions, takeaways or commercially prepared foods are not permitted within Rainbow’s End Theme Park.
 Rainbow’s End features a variety of great dining options including a number of different food outlets within the park.